d3vgru/WP-Multisite/wp-content/plugins/shortcodes-ultimate/readme.txt

 * etc.

 = Is there WYSIWYG button? =
 Search it near Upload/Insert buttons.
-See screenshots.
+See [screenshots](http://wordpress.org/extend/plugins/shortcodes-ultimate/screenshots/) or [screecast](http://www.youtube.com/watch?v=Q0jDDIjOKsM)

 = How to use: nivo_slider, jcarousel, custom_gallery =
 With these shortcodes you can create different galleries from attached to post images, or from category posts.

-Way 1: gallery from attachments
+Way 1: gallery from post attachments

 * Create new post
 * Upload images